 Most can go into a dryer except for those made of foam, which can melt.
 For such pillows, dry them on a rack or a clothesline.

+Shake blankets outdoors to remove any dust and loose dirt.
 If the blanket has not been washed before, test for colorfastness.
 Use a wet cotton swab to moisten a small section near the edge of the blanket; blot the spot with a clean white cloth.
 If the color does not bleed onto the cloth, the blanket is safe to wash.

 Washing Blankets by Machine